GloriBird/GloriBird/README.md

   <br>
   <div>
   <div>📚 A project I'm currently working on is a new and improved version my book club application.</div>
-  <div>👩‍💻 I enjoy learning new languages/tools, reading tech articles and sci-fi novels.</div>
+  <div>👩‍💻 I enjoy learning new languages/tools, reading tech articles and sci-fi/mystery novels.</div>
   <div>🌱 I'm learning TypeScript and SQL, with more to come down the line.</div>
     </div>
   <h4>How to reach me:</h4>